MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/sysadmin/import-bulk-users.md

 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: AX 7.0.0
 ---
-# Import users from Azure Active Directory
+# Import users from Microsoft Entra ID

 [!include [banner](../../../finance/includes/banner.md)]

 ## Import select users

-This procedure can be used by system administrators to import select users from Azure Active Directory (Azure AD).
+This procedure can be used by system administrators to import select users from Microsoft Entra ID.

 1. User will be imported with the current session company as their default company.
 Change current company if applicable before importing users.
 2. Go to **System administration > Users > User**s.